m-ld/m-ld-web-starter/README.md

 - Clones use in-memory storage (no persistent storage).
 - Communication between clones uses [Socket.io](https://socket.io/).

-🚧 Note that the socket.io remotes provider is currently in the pre-release version of **m-ld** on npm.
-Use `npm install @m-ld/m-ld@edge` in your own project.

 ![architecture](./web-starter.svg)

 > **m-ld** is **not** inherently a client-server technology.
 We are